About Dr. Ray Gosine, Associate Vice-President

 - and ensuring successful commercialization of technologies, products and services in collaboration with the Genesis Group and related organizations.

-Following completion of an undergraduate degree in Electrical Engineering at Memorial University, Dr. Ray Gosine attended Cambridge University in England where he completed a PhD in robotics.
+Following completion of an undergraduate degree (co-op) in Electrical Engineering at Memorial University of Newfoundland, Dr. Gosine attended Cambridge University in England where he completed a PhD in robotics.

-Dr. Gosine's research is in the areas of telerobotics, machine vision and pattern recognition for applications in the resource industries (i.e. mining, oil and gas, aquaculture and fisheries, and forestry).
-His teaching activities cover a range of electrical and mechanical engineering topics including electric circuit concepts, kinematics and dynamics, robotics and engineering design projects.
+Dr. Gosine’s research is in the areas of telerobotics, machine vision and pattern recognition for applications in the resource industries (i.e. mining, oil & gas, aquaculture and fisheries, and forestry).
+His teaching activities have covered a range of electrical and mechanical engineering topics including electric circuit concepts, kinematics and dynamics, robotics and engineering design projects.
 Dr. Gosine has also taught graduate courses in the area of robotics and automation, computer vision and adaptive pattern recognition.